The Science Behind AJN003

 No interference with gut morphology

-Pre-clinical studies have examined whether an oral administration of LuCI can recapitulate the metabolic effects of bariatric surgery resulting in improved glycemic control and weight loss.
+Pre-clinical studies have examined whether oral administration of AJN003 could replicate the metabolic effects observed when nutrient sensing shifts distally, resulting in improved glycemic control and weight loss.

-• Suppressed gut hormone (ghrelin and leptin) levels
+• Suppressed appetite-stimulating gut hormones (ghrelin and leptin)

 • Increased incretin hormone levels